-109. New buildings built with the support of policies in this Neighbourhood Plan will be around for decades to come and so it is important that they are designed to minimise the need to use fossil fuels for power and heating, and scarce resources with high environmental impacts in their construction.
+129. New buildings built with the support of policies in this Neighbourhood Plan will be around for decades to come and so it is important that they are designed to minimise the need to use fossil fuels for power and heating, and scarce resources with high environmental impacts in their construction.
 Ahead of changes in building regulations in 2025, all new residential development should be highly energy efficient and future proof, with installed measures, space and capacity to accommodate new sustainable heating and power technologies.
-Dorset Council published a sustainability checklist and guidance relating to sustainable design and construction which became effective on planning applications from January 2024.